When Does Preconditioning Help or Hurt Generalization?: Bias-variance Tradeoff

 \subsection{The Role of Early Stopping}

-{ Previously, we considered the stationary solution of the unregularized objective.
+{ Thus far we considered the stationary solution of the unregularized objective.
 It is known that the bias-variance tradeoff can also be controlled by either explicit or algorithmic regularization.
-We briefly comment on the effect of early stopping, starting from the monotonicity of the variance term. \begin{prop} For all $\bP$ satisfying (A2-3), the variance $V(\bt_\bP(t))$ monotonically increases with time $t$. \end{prop} The proposition confirms the intuition that early stopping reduces overfitting to label noise.
-Variance reduction can be beneficial to GD in its comparison with NGD, which achieves the lowest stationary variance (this also holds for the misspecified bias, which is analogous to the variance).
-Indeed, Figure~\ref{fig:demo} and \ref{fig:early_stop-2} show that GD may have better early stopping risk even when NGD has the advantage on the stationary risk.
+Here we briefly comment on the effect of early stopping, starting from the monotonicity of the variance term w.r.t.~time. \begin{prop} For all $\bP$ satisfying (A2), the variance $V(\bt_\bP(t))$ monotonically increases with time $t$. \end{prop} The proposition confirms the intuition that early stopping reduces overfitting to label noise.
+Variance reduction can benefit GD in its comparison with NGD, which achieves the lowest stationary variance.
+Indeed, Figure~\ref{fig:demo} and \ref{fig:early_stop-2} show that GD may be favored under early stopping even if NGD has lower stationary risk.

 On the other hand, early stopping may not always improve the bias in the well-specified case.
-While we do not give a full characterization due to the difficulty in handling the potentially non-monotonic bias term (see Appendix~\ref{sec:additional_result}), we speculate that previous observations on the stationary bias also translate to early stopping.
-To give a concrete example, we consider well-specified settings in which GD or NGD achieves the optimal stationary bias, and demonstrate that such optimality is also preserved under early stopping. \begin{prop} Denote the optimal early stopping bias as $B^{\mathrm{opt}}(\bt) = \mathrm{inf}_{t\ge 0} B(\bt(t))$.
-Then for all $\bP$ satisfying (A2-3), when $\bSigma_{\btheta} = \bSigma_\bX^{-1}$, $B^{\mathrm{opt}}(\bt_\bP)\ge B^{\mathrm{opt}}(\bt_{\boldF^{-1}})$.
-Whereas when $\bSigma_{\btheta}=\bI_d$, $B^{\mathrm{opt}}(\bt_\bI)\le B^{\mathrm{opt}}(\bt_{\boldF^{-1}})$. \end{prop} Figure~\ref{fig:early_stop-2} illustrates that the observed trend in the stationary bias (well-specified) is indeed preserved in early stopping: GD or NGD achieves lower early stopping bias under isotropic or misaligned teacher model, respectively.
-We leave the precise characterization of this observation as future work. }
+While a complete analysis is difficult partially due to the potential non-monotonicity of the bias term (see Appendix~\ref{subsec:epoch_wise_appendix}), we speculate that previous findings for the stationary bias also translate to early stopping.
+As a concrete example, we consider well-specified settings in which either GD or NGD achieves the optimal stationary bias, and demonstrate that such optimality is also preserved under early stopping: